Emilianissimo/Desktop-Intuitive-Commercial-Kernel/README.md

 # Desktop Intuitive Commercial Kernel

 Behold!
-Well, this is just a simple "MVC" (kinda) PyQt5 Desktop framework.
+Well, this is just a simple MVP PyQt5 Desktop framework.

 Included:
 - Authentication and sessions (db driven)
 - Models + ORM
-- Controllers (kinda)
+- Controllers (Presenter)
 - DDD oriented style (trying to be)
 - Page Navigator by StackedWidget and working with router (also router with simple API)
 - Pre-open page provider to interfere process until route changed (like middleware)